Search element - Quick search bar

 Do not drink notice

-In the situation where a ‘do not drink’ notice has been issued, you must use bottled water for all drinking and cooking including food preparation and for hygiene such as brushing teeth.
+If a ‘do not drink’ notice has been issued, use bottled water only for drinking, cooking, food preparation, and hygiene (including brushing teeth).

 Making up powdered infant formula